IntelLabs/coach/docs/docs/algorithms/policy_optimization/ac.md

 ### Training the network
 A batch of $ T_{max} $ transitions is used, and the advantages are calculated upon it.

-Advantages can be calculated by either of the followng methods (configured by the selected preset) -
+Advantages can be calculated by either of the following methods (configured by the selected preset) -

 1. **A_VALUE** - Estimating advantage directly:$$ A(s_t, a_t) = \underbrace{\sum_{i=t}^{i=t + k - 1} \gamma^{i-t}r_i +\gamma^{k} V(s_{t+k})}_{Q(s_t, a_t)} - V(s_t) $$where $k$ is $T_{max} - State\_Index$ for each state in the batch.
 2. **GAE** - By following the [Generalized Advantage Estimation](https://arxiv.org/abs/1506.02438) paper.